kiriki/ytaudio/README.md

 # YouTube audio downloader
-App to extract and download audio track from a YouTube video.
+Simple web app to extract and download audio track from a YouTube video.

 1. Create and fill `api/config/.env` file using the provided template `api/config/.env.template`.
 You can make a copy of it and specify the values of the environment variables.
 At least, you will need to specify values for the `DJANGO_SECRET_KEY` and `DOMAIN_NAME` variables, which are used for Django application.